 The Panasonic Lumix DC-FT7 (called Panasonic TS7 in some regions) and the Leica TL2 are two digital cameras that were announced, respectively, in May 2018 and July 2017.
 The FT7 is a fixed lens compact, while the TL2 is a mirrorless interchangeable lens camera.
 The cameras are based on a 1/2.3-inch (FT7) and an APS-C (TL2) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic FT7 vs Leica TL2

 The physical size and weight of the Panasonic FT7 and the Leica TL2 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FT7 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FT7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is somewhat larger (4 percent) than the Panasonic FT7.
 It is worth mentioning in this context that the FT7 is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.
 More than that, the FT7 is water-proof up to 31m and can, thus, be used for underwater photography.